-As a world-renowned composer and an incredibly in-demand orchestrator, Penka Kouneva is a favorite of ours.
-Not only is she successful in film and TV, Penka has become a force to reckon with when it comes to games.
-She’s put her touch on uber-popular games like Gears of War 2 & 3, Prince of Persia: The Forgotten Sands, and Transformers: Revenge of the Fallen.
-We thought it would be fun to pick her brain and get the gritty details of what it takes to develop a great game theme.
+Penka Kouneva is the world-renowned composer behind the Gears of War 2 music.
+An incredibly in-demand orchestrator, Kouneva is successful in film, TV, and video games.
+She’s put her touch on uber-popular titles like Gears of War 2 & 3, Prince of Persia: The Forgotten Sands, and Transformers: Revenge of the Fallen.
+We thought it would be fun to pick her brain and get the gritty details of what it takes to develop a great video game theme.
 And to demonstrate, she was awesome enough to analyze the Gears of War 2 theme “Hope Runs Deep” by her frequent collaborator, star composer Steve Jablonsky.
-We hope you enjoy our new and ongoing series: Main Theme Analysis.

-Steve Jablonsky composed a theme rooted in the aesthetics of Remote Control Productions (Hans Zimmer, Harry Gregson-Williams).
-The main ingredients of this style are a hybrid orchestra, modern synths and percussion, and a memorable melody for the COG army soldiers (Marcus and Dominic).
-The thematic melody (alternately epic and personal) instantly identifies the protagonists and the game.
+Steve Jablonsky composed a theme rooted in the aesthetics of Remote Control Productions, a film score company run by Hans Zimmer and Harry Gregson-Williams.
+The main ingredients of this style are a hybrid orchestra, modern synths, percussion, and a memorable melody for the Coalition of Ordered Governments (COG) army soldiers.
+The thematic melody — alternately epic and personal — instantly identifies the protagonists and the game.

-The identifying features of the “sound” are: relentlessly propulsive string groove under the soaring melody; futuristic ticking percussion groove; syncopated big beats in low strings, low brass and big drums; full orchestra and full choir; a modern, dark harmonic palette; and a transparent, well-crafted long-scale structure that has the thematic development of a Beethoven symphony, while at the same time being essentially a song form (Intro – A A B A – Coda).
+The identifying features of the track’s sound are a relentlessly propulsive string groove under the soaring melody, a futuristic ticking percussion groove, syncopated big beats in low strings, low brass, big drums, a full orchestra, a full choir, and a modern and dark harmonic palette.
+It also has a transparent, well-crafted, long-scale structure with the thematic development of a Beethoven symphony and is essentially a song form (intro, AABA, coda).

 One of the questions I wanted to explore in this blog is what makes a theme memorable and what makes a melody stick in your mind.
-Arguably, the Gears of War 2 theme is distinctive and memorable because the earnest melody for the COGs is repeated with varying harmonization, in different orchestration densities and energy levels.
-It is featured in both heroic style (the first “A” themes) and also in more elegiac, emotional style (the “A” themes in slower tempo at 3:03).
+Arguably, the Gears of War 2 music, and its theme in particular, are distinctive and memorable because the earnest melody for the COGs is repeated with varying harmonization, in different orchestration densities and energy levels.
+It is featured in both a heroic style and also in a more elegiac, emotional style.

 The orchestration has a crucial role in reinforcing each restatement (variation) of the theme and in our perception of the large-scale form.
-Each statement gets more intense with new instrumental colors getting layered and sounding progressively louder and more dense.
+Each statement gets more intense as new instrumental colors are layered and sound progressively louder and dense.
 The balance between repetition and thematic variation keeps our attention glued to the theme, without ever feeling bored.
-The “B” theme introduces the greatest thematic contrast and emotional payoff as the orchestration reaches its greatest mass and intensity in fortissimo, with the soaring choir.
+The “B” theme introduces the greatest thematic contrast and emotional payoff as the orchestration reaches its greatest mass and intensity in fortissimo with the soaring choir.
 All of these thematic approaches brand the game as a military science-fiction shooter and set the mood for the hero COGs in the dark futurist planet Sera where they will battle the monstrous Locusts.

-Melodic Theme: Most strong melodic themes share some common traits: they are singable and they evoke a clear emotion that the listener can relate to.
-The structure of the theme is easy to follow by balancing repetition/predictability with variation/fresh motives, in both the melodic phrases and the rhythmic patterns.
+Melodic theme: Most strong melodic themes share some common traits: they are singable and they evoke a clear emotion that the listener can relate to.
+The structure of the theme is easy to follow by balancing repetition/predictability with variation/fresh motifs, in both the melodic phrases and the rhythmic patterns.

 The function of the game’s theme is to set the world, story, and characters for the game, as well as to create an emotional, evocative, and immersive experience for the gamer.
 The ability of a game composer to capture all of this in a theme is a most vital skill.
 One of the most important jobs of a game composer is to compose distinctive, compelling, memorable themes.
 Themes act as a “sonic” signature for the game, and will define the genre, the storyline, the characters of the game, and ultimately serve as a powerful identifier of the game’s brand.

-A great book for composers coming out on October 1st is Chance Thomas’ Composing Music for Games: The Art, Technology and Business of Video Game Scoring.
-Chapters in it are devoted to the composer’s toolkit (musical elements, structure, harmonic syntax, great melodies) and on how to develop the skills to compose great game themes.
+A great book for composers is Chance Thomas’ Composing Music for Games: The Art, Technology and Business of Video Game Scoring.
+Chapters in it are devoted to the composer’s toolkit (musical elements, structure, harmonic syntax, great melodies) and on how to develop those skills to compose great game themes.
 I strongly recommend this book; it is one of the most eye-opening and inspiring books for composers (and not just game composers) that I’ve ever read.